ZZT

-ZZT was a commercial success, with around 4,000–5,000 copies by 2009.
+ZZT was a commercial success, with around 4,000–5,000 copies sold by 2009.
 The game received mixed reception.
-Much of the positive reception focused on the gameplay, editor, and the community it developed, while criticisms focused on the game's graphical and audio limitations, and perceived unfair difficulty.
+Much of the positive reception focused on the gameplay, editor, and the community it developed.
+Criticisms focused on the game's graphical and audio limitations and perceived unfair difficulty.
 The sequel is Super ZZT (1991).
 Other ZZT worlds were published later as Best of ZZT (1992) and ZZT's Revenge (1992).
 ZZT's success led Sweeney to change his company's name to Epic MegaGames, and focus on competing as a video game company using shareware to distribute commercial games.
 Epic MegaGames later developed other successful games including Jill of the Jungle (1992) and Unreal (1998), using lessons from ZZT's success by focusing on developing the editor and engine to allow others to more easily make games.
-The game inspired one of the earliest active modding communities, that has grown by making new worlds, editing tools, and source ports, and inspiring some in the community to pursue a career in the video game industry.
+The game inspired one of the earliest active modding communities, which has grown by making new worlds, editing tools, and source ports, and inspiring some in the community to pursue a career in the video game industry.